hashgraph/hedera-hcs-sxc-java/README.md

 mvn clean install -Dcom.hedera.hashgraph.sdk.experimental=true -Pdocker
 ```

+*Note: a `mvnw` executable is provided in the project in the event you don't have maven installed*

 #### Compile "fat" jars

 From the top of the project, issue the following command to create fat jars